-- 1. Using SIMS to alert Reception.
+- 1. Using SIMS or Class Charts to alert the On Call Mobile.
 Where possible, the member of staff should provide detail of the reason that On Call is required, to enable efficient management of On Call. - 2.
-Phoning Reception to radio for On Call or going to Reception in person. - 3.
-Sending a student with a note to Reception - 4.
+Emailing the On Call mobile with details of location and the incident. - 3.
+Phoning Reception to contact for On Call or going to Reception in person. - 4.
+Sending a student with a note to Reception. - 5.
 Asking a member of staff to contact On Call on your behalf.